fernandostc/v1-ztsa-workshop/content/50_CleanUp/_index.md

 ---
 title: "Cleanup"
 chapter: false
-weight: 60
+weight: 50
-pre: "<b>6. </b>"
+pre: "<b>5. </b>"
 ---

 ### Cleanup your Environment

-Now that you have successfully completed this lab, to avoid charges please delete the Cloud Formation Template used to create this demo environment.
+Now that you have successfully completed this lab, to avoid additional charges (AWS) please delete the Cloud Formation Template used to create this demo environment.

 You can do this by checking your AWS Management Console > Cloud Formation, then selecting the CFT used in this demo and deleting it.